typedef-FC/constelia-upload/README.md

 # constelia.upload

-Uploader for Linux.
+Uploader for Linux (X11/Wayland).
+This will automatically set your clipboard to the auto-generated URL from the Web API.

 You can integrate this with Dolphin, or Thunar by seeing this [thread (click me)](https://constelia.ai/forums/index.php?threads/constelia-upload-linux-wrapper-for-i-constelia-ai-wayland-x11.10160/#post-81216).

 ## Usage